Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Learn more about opt-in consent vs. opt-out consent.

 First-party data is one of the most important types of data.
 Thus, every business should consider gathering it and leveraging it.
-More importantly, first-party data is now even more critical for businesses as Google declared that third-party cookies would gradually be removed from Chrome browsers by 2022 (delayed to 2024).
+More importantly, it is now even more critical for businesses as Google declared that third-party cookies would gradually be removed from Chrome browsers by 2022 (delayed to 2024).

 Concerns about data security and privacy rank among the principal obstacles marketing faces when trying to improve the effectiveness of advertising.
 Business and financial hazards emerge with improper handling of user data.
 When these laws are broken, there are serious repercussions.
 For instance, fines under the GDPR alone can reach 20 million euros, or 4% of your annual revenue (whichever is higher).